 Born at Thalgarrah, New England, Judith Wright moved to Brisbane as a young woman and there fell in love with philosopher and writer, Jack McKinney.
 In 1945 they moved to Mt Tamborine where they purchased their home ‘Calanthe’ (named after a white orchid which grows in the area), and shared 20 years together until Jack’s death in 1966.
 Judith wrote the majority of her poetry while living on the mountain.
 Her poem The Cycads was inspired by ancient trees on Mt Tamborine.
 Raymond Curtis (1932-2019) was also a key cultural figure on the mountain, along with his wife Eve.
 He wrote extensively about life in the region and is remembered as Mt Tamborine’s “own Poet Laureate”.
 In Rainforest Journal (2003) he recounts a year spent working in the mountain’s national parks.
 His poetry is celebrated in the anthology The View Westward: Tamborine Mountain poems.

 This afternoon we tour Mt Tamborine with members of the Calanthe Collective, a local group of literary enthusiasts who study and promote the work of the mountain’s literary luminaries.
-We learn how writers and artists have played an important role in conserving this precious forested landscape.
+We learn how writers such as Judith Wright have played an important role in conserving this precious forested landscape.
 (Overnight Brisbane) BL

 Day 7: Tuesday 2 August, Brisbane

-Following some time at leisure for lunch we visit the Queensland Art Gallery where we tour the Australian Collection which includes works by Gordon Bennett, Arthur Boyd, Rupert Bunny, William Dobell, Ian Fairweather, Ethel Carrick Fox, R. Godfrey Rivers, Sam Fullbrook, Vida Lahey and Sidney Nolan.
-There are also landscape paintings done by Conrad Martens at ‘Coochin Coochin’ and the nearby McPherson Range.
+The remainder of the day is devoted to visiting QAGOMA.
+Here we tour the Australian Collection which includes works by Gordon Bennett, Arthur Boyd, Rupert Bunny, William Dobell, Ian Fairweather, Ethel Carrick Fox, R. Godfrey Rivers, Sam Fullbrook, Vida Lahey and Sidney Nolan.
+There are also landscapes painted by Conrad Martens at ‘Coochin Coochin’ and in the nearby McPherson Range.
 We also view the Indigenous Collection which tells the story of Namatjira and features his early works, along with works by those he influenced.
-We end the day with a visit to the Queensland Gallery of Modern Art (QAGMA).
 (Overnight Brisbane) B

 Day 8: Wednesday 3 August, Brisbane – Murwillumbah – Gold Coast – Brisbane